Common scab of potatoes

 Adequate moisture and timing of irrigation

 - Avoid excessive use of lime, fresh animal manures and wood ash.
-If lime is necessary, do not raise the soil pH above 5.2; ideally, use dolomitic lime after potatoes in the rotation.
+If lime is necessary, don't raise the soil pH above 5.2.
+Ideally, use dolomitic lime after potatoes in the rotation.

-- The lowering of soil pH to between 5.0 and 5.2 with applications of sulphur has proved useful in reducing the level of scab in some soils of high pH.
+- Applying sulphur to lower soil pH to between 5.0 and 5.2 can be useful in reducing the level of scab in some soils with high pH.